eHealth Exchange

 Does eHealth Exchange anonymize patient information for medical or public health research?

-No, the eHealth Exchange may de-identify and use patient information for its business and administrative purposes related to the operation of the eHealth Exchange only (not for medical or public health research purposes).
-The eHealth Exchange does not aggregate data containing individually identifiable information.
+No, eHealth Exchange may de-identify and use patient information for its business and administrative purposes related to the operation of eHealth Exchange only (not for medical or public health research purposes). eHealth Exchange does not aggregate data containing individually identifiable information.

 May eHealth Exchange disclose patient information to comply with a subpoena, court order, search warrant, or similar legal process?